LauriKajakko/forum/README.md

 2. create a room for yourself
 3. create a thread
 4. post messages
-5. do the same with another user to see how access control works *
+5. do the same with another user to see how access control works

 * private rooms and invitations not yet implemented
+* Also forms aren't validated in any way yet

 ## Features